ucdavis/cru-computing/collections/_helpdesk/remote-desktop.markdown

 <p>For Apple devices, you must first obtain the correct Remote Desktop app for your device:</p>
 <ul style="PADDING-LEFT: 30px">
         <li>For Mac computers, first download and install the <a class="external-link" href="https://apps.apple.com/us/app/microsoft-remote-desktop-10/id1295203466" target="_blank">Microsoft Remote Deskop app</a> from the App Store.</li>
-    <li>NOTE: For iPhones, first download and install the <a class="external-link" href="https://apps.apple.com/app/microsoft-remote-desktop/id714464092#?platform=iphone" target="_blank">Microsoft Remote Desktop app</a> for iOS from the App Store.</li>
+    <li>For iPhones, first download and install the <a class="external-link" href="https://apps.apple.com/app/microsoft-remote-desktop/id714464092#?platform=iphone" target="_blank">Microsoft Remote Desktop app</a> for iOS from the App Store.</li>
     <li>For iPads, first download and install the <a class="external-link" href="https://apps.apple.com/app/microsoft-remote-desktop/id714464092#?platform=ipad" target="_blank">Microsoft Remote Desktop app</a> for iPadOS from the App Store.</li>
 </ol>
 <br />